 Second Associate Concertmaster

-Currently Second Associate Concertmaster of the Hong Kong Philharmonic Orchestra, Wang Liang was born in Shenyang, China.
-He started playing the piano at the age of four and a year later started violin lessons with his mother, Concertmaster of Liaoning Symphony Orchestra.
+Currently Second Associate Concertmaster of the Hong Kong Philharmonic Orchestra, Wang Liang was born into a musical family in Shenyang, China.

 As one of the most popular violinists in Hong Kong, Wang has made numerous concerto appearances at major concerts.
 In May 2021, he was invited as a soloist in “The Red Violin: Movie in Concert” by Le French May Arts Festival with the Hong Kong Philharmonic Orchestra.
 In October, he was also invited by The Chopin Society of Hong Kong for the Joy of Music Festival 2021, where he played the Saint-Saëns Violin Concerto no. 3 and La Muse et le Poète.
 In 2023, he performed Butterfly Lovers Violin Concerto with the Ponte Orchestra at the Hong Kong City Hall.
 Wang is also active in performing at various venues, having been invited to Tai Kwun, Hong Kong Palace Museum, Freespace, Tea House Theatre of Xiqu Centre, S’way Recital Hall, Musica Del Cuore, and others.

 Wang has appeared as a guest concertmaster with Macao Orchestra, Greater Bay Philharmonic Orchestra, In-heritage Philharmonic, Saigon Philharmonic Orchestra, Shenyang Symphony Orchestra, Central Conservatory of Music Orchestra, Shaanxi Symphony Orchestra and Shanghai Summer Music Festival.
 In the summer of 2022, Wang was invited to be the soloist and concertmaster of the Young Musicians European Orchestra in Italy.